 We use Google Drive to share documents across our organisation.
 I use dropbox to share files that I am working on across my own personal computers.
 I find it really useful to have this distinction in my head.
 Files that I want to share with other people – Google Drive.
 Files that I want to share with myself – Dropbox.
 Of course, you could use these tools any way you want but that’s the way I have found myself using them.

 Here’s how to get Google Drive going.

 Many businesses have a G-Suite account, Google give them to non for profit organisations for free.
 A G-suite account includes 30GB of Google Drive space free to each user.
 It also has a clever permission system where certain folders can be shared with members of teams.
 So you can set up various teams, put people in those teams, and any files placed in a folder for that team will be automatically shared with the users of that team.

 If you plug an Android phone into your computer the Photos app will open like it does with an iPhone, but it may not see the photos on your Android Phone.
 This happened to me on my Nexus 5X phone and I needed to give the phone permission to share the photos with my computer.
-Then all the Photos appeared for me to import in the Photos app.
-Here’s how to do that.
-Continue reading 〉
+It’s the same for any Android phone.

 If you watch TV on your Macbook or iMac here’s a great tip.
 I’m not sure what happens in the rest of the world, but in Australia when you stream TV on demand from stations like channel 10 or SBS you get between 30 seconds and 2 minutes of ads every 10 minutes or so.
 The same happens if you watch TV on demand via Apple TV.